If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 What You Can’t Trademark

 Before we explain what exactly you can trademark, it’s always worth ruling some things out that you absolutely cannot trademark.
-Both goods and services can be trademarked, or service marked, but you can never try to trademark:

 - Proper names or the likeness of a person without their consent: This includes the likeness of any past or current U.S. President, which is also explicitly stated as an exclusion.